Wetherspoons: Food and drink

-Wetherspoon targets a mass-market offering of low-price food and drink.
+Wetherspoon's low-price food and drink offering is aimed at the mass market.
 A large standardised menu is available all day in every pub, cultivating a perception of "unpretentious good value".
 Wetherspoons claims to be "the only large pub firm which opens all its pubs early in the morning", serving breakfast and coffee.
-The food menu has continually added healthier and allergen-friendly options, including a calorie rating next to every item.
+The food menu has regularly incorporated additional healthier and allergen-friendly options, and displays a calorie rating next to every item.

-Wetherspoons hosts two Ale Festivals in March/April and October each year when a larger range of guest ales is available in each pub and a Cider Festival in the summer.
+Wetherspoons hosts ale Festivals every March/April and October, during which a larger than usual range of guest ales is available.
+The chain also hosts a cider festival during the summer.
 The company claims to be the biggest investor in craft beer in the country.

+Wetherspoons holds different 'clubs' each week, offering discounts against normal prices, such as 'Steak Club' on Tuesdays and 'Curry Club' on Thursdays.

-Wetherspoons objected to the VAT rates on food sales in pubs and restaurants in the United Kingdom, and the fact they are higher than those paid by supermarkets.
+Wetherspoons objected to the value-added tax (VAT) rates on food sales in pubs and restaurants in the United Kingdom, and the fact they are higher than those paid by supermarkets.
 VAT rates on alcoholic drinks were the same in both pubs and supermarkets.
 When VAT was temporarily reduced from 20% to 5% during the COVID-19 pandemic in 2020, Wetherspoons was one of several chains to pass some of that saving to customers.

 Properties and operations

-Though some are new-build or late 20th century properties, many Wetherspoon pubs are conversions of existing historic buildings which have become redundant, including banks, churches, post offices, theatres and a former public swimming pool, with many properties being listed buildings.
+Though some are new-build or late twentieth century properties, many Wetherspoon pubs are conversions of existing historic buildings which have become redundant, including banks, churches, post offices, theatres and a former public swimming pool, with many properties being listed buildings.
 Pubs are furnished thematically according to the heritage of the building or location, and have routinely won design awards.
+This has been seen as part of Wetherspoon's wider engagement with local history, which includes the prominent display of posters on local history, a dedicated pub history page, and unique carpets.